mathias/zoo_pass/README.md

 ZooPass.generate(4)
 ```

-where the argument is the number of words to have in the generated passphrase.
+where the argument is the desired length of the generated passphrase.

 ## Contributing